-The Graft Processing and Cellular Therapy Committee identified the following projects for action during 2020:
+The Graft Processing and Cellular Therapy Committee identified the following projects for action in 2021:

-- Create a list and map of Cell Processing laboratory facilities worldwide. - Collate the practices and results of various centers who have dispensed with cryopreservation in autologous stem cell transplants.
-This relies on refrigerated, but nonfrozen stem cells being stored for a finite period of time.
-The Co-Chairs thought it would be important to analyze the data and clinical results from this practice. - Collaborate with the EBMT Cellular Therapies Working Party and other organizations to produce an activity survey of cellular therapies worldwide. - Coordinate with FACT and the Joint Accreditation Committee of ISCT and EBMT (JACIE) to introduce stepwise accreditation for laboratories (and transplant programs) in emerging regions under a joint International Accreditation Program.
+- Create a list and map of cell processing laboratory facilities worldwide. - Collate the practices and results of various centers who have dispensed with cryopreservation in autologous stem cell transplants.
+This relies on refrigerated, but non-frozen stem cells being stored for a finite period of time.
+The Co-Chairs thought it would be important to analyze the data and clinical results from this practice. - Collaborate with the EBMT Cellular Therapies Working Party and other organizations to produce an activity survey of cellular therapies worldwide.

+• Coordinate with FACT and the Joint Accreditation Committee of ISCT and EBMT (JACIE) and AHCTA Committee to introduce stepwise accreditation for laboratories (and transplant programs) in emerging regions under a joint International Accreditation Program.

-3.5 Nuclear Accident Management Committee
+3.5 Global Emergencies and Nuclear Accident Management Committee

-This committee was first suggested in 2014 and organizing meetings and planning sessions took place in 2015.
+This committee was first suggested in 2014 under the name Nuclear Accident Management Committee and first meetings and sessions took place in 2015.
 In the fourth quarter of 2015, committee leaders gave presentations during the WBMT session at the APBMT annual meeting.
 Highlights of this session focused on the number and types of radiologic response exercises being conducted worldwide; all emphasized the need to engage and educate the HCT community of their potential involvement in a nuclear disaster and to continue these practice exercises.
+In 2020 the mission and name of the committee were reviewed and updated, resulting in the current name.

-The mission of the Nuclear Accident Management Committee is to promote worldwide awareness of radiation disaster preparedness and the role of HCT teams in the management of resulting medical emergencies and casualties.
-Committee objectives include the following:

-- Increase preparedness in countries with WBMT members and provide assistance in the event of a massive radiation incident. - Develop international consensus guidelines for triage and treatment of casualties that require hematopoietic support. - Establish coalitions within member countries to share information following radiological incidents.
+The mission of the Global Emergencies and Nuclear Accident Management Committee is to promote worldwide awareness of public health emergencies, radiation or other disasters that may impact global HCT practice or there could be a role of HCT in the management of these emergencies.
+Committee objectives include the following: 1.
+Increase preparedness in WBMT countries, members, teams and organizations to provide assistance in the event of a massive radiation incident or a public health emergency.
+2. Develop international consensus guidelines for triage and treatment of casualties that require hematopoietic support.
+3. Establish coalitions within member countries to share information following radiation or other types of incidents or relevant global emergencies.

-- David Ma (Member Society, APBMT) end of second term: July 1, 2022 - Ray Powles (Member Society, EBMT) end of first term: July 1, 2021
+- David Ma (Member Society, APBMT)

+- Ray Powles (Member Society, EBMT)

+- Shahrukh Hashmi (Member Society, ASTCT)